← all posts

 Finding an IDOR is a four-step procedure: enumerate routes that take an id in the path or query, enumerate accounts you control, swap account-A's id into account-B's session, see if the response leaks.
 That procedure is short, mechanical, and grossly tedious for a human.
 It is also exactly what LLMs are good at — generate the cross-product, replay, look at the diff.

 A junior pentester gets bored after the eighth route.
-An agent does not get bored. recon-04 routinely runs 1,841 unique (route, account-A, account-B) tuples in a single 15-minute budget.
+An agent does not get bored — it will run thousands of unique (route, account-A, account-B) tuples in a single budget window.
 The signal is in the diff, not the cleverness.

 race conditions are a temporal problem